Dioxins and dioxin-like compounds: Sources of human exposure

 Exposure from contaminated soil is possible when dioxins are blown up in dust, or children eat soil.
 Inhalation was clearly demonstrated in Missouri in the 1970s, when waste oils were used as dust suppressant in horse arenas.
 Many horses and other animals were killed due to poisoning.
 Dioxins are neither volatile nor water-soluble, and therefore exposure of human beings depends on direct eating of soil or production of dust which carries the chemical.
-Contamination of ground water or breathing vapour of the chemical are not likely to cause a significant exposure.
+Contamination of groundwater or breathing vapour of the chemical are not likely to cause a significant exposure.
 Currently, in the US, there are 126 Superfund sites with a completed exposure pathway contaminated with dioxins.

 Further, PCBs are known to pass through treatment plants and accumulate in sludge which is used on farm fields in certain countries.
-In 2011 in South Carolina, SCDHEC enacted emergency sludge regulations after PCBs were found to have been discharged to a waste treatment plant.
+In 2011 in South Carolina, SCDHEC enacted emergency sludge regulations after PCBs were found to have been discharged to a waste-treatment plant.

-PCBs are also known to flush from industry and land (aka sludge fields) to contaminate fish, as they have up and down the Catawba River in North and South Carolina.
+PCBs are also known to flush from industry and land (sludge fields) to contaminate fish, as they have up and down the Catawba River in North and South Carolina.
 State authorities have posted fish consumption advisories due to accumulation of PCBs in fish tissue.

-There have been several food contamination episodes, one of the best known occurred in Belgium in 1999.
+There have been several food contamination episodes; one of the best known occurred in Belgium in 1999.
 A tank of recycled fats collected for animal feed production was contaminated by PCB oil containing about 1 g of dioxins and 2 g of DL-PCBs.
-This caused a major alarm in the European Union, but due to relatively fast response and slow accumulation of dioxins in humans there were no health impacts.
+This caused a major alarm in the European Union, but due to relatively fast response and slow accumulation of dioxins in humans, there were no health impacts.
 There was a similar incidence in Ireland in 2008.
 In 2008, Chile experienced a pork crisis caused by high dioxin concentrations in their pork exports.
-The contamination was found to be due to zinc oxide used in pork feed, and caused reputational and financial losses for the country, as well as leading to the introduction of new food safety regulations.
-These episodes emphasize the importance of food control, and early detection guarantees that very slowly accumulating dioxins do not increase in humans to levels causing toxic effects.
+The contamination was found to be due to zinc oxide used in pork feed, and caused reputational and financial losses for the country, as well as leading to the introduction of new food-safety regulations.
+These episodes emphasize the importance of food control, and early detection guarantees that very-slowly-accumulating dioxins do not increase in humans to levels causing toxic effects.